adempus/apache-local-serve-flask/README.md

 * adds the config you just created for your Flask app, to Apache's site serving mechanism.
 * reloads Apache to commit the changes.

+### Done!
-And well-a you're done.
+And well-a.
 Now to actually serve your Flask app over LAN, navigate to the project's folder, and type the command:

 	sudo gunicorn -w 2 -b 0.0.0.0:5000 app:projectName